leanprover/theorem_proving_in_lean4/interacting_with_lean.md

 ---------------

-The goal of Lean's front end is to interpret user input, construct formal expressions, and check that they are well formed and type correct.
+The goal of Lean's front end is to interpret user input, construct formal expressions, and check that they are well-formed and type-correct.
 Lean also supports the use of various editors, which provide continuous checking and feedback.
 More information can be found on the Lean [documentation pages](https://lean-lang.org/documentation/).